learn-co-curriculum/getting-remote-data-working-with-apis/README.md

 of code in our own programs.
 We can require libraries like `NET::HTTP`, or we can require gems, like Pry.

-Now, in your terminal in the directory of this lab, run `ruby nyc_api.rb`.
+Now, in your terminal in the directory of this lab, run `ruby lib/nyc_api.rb`.
 It should output the JSON response from the NYC Open Data API!

 ### Working with API Data